Esri/i3s-spec/docs/1.7/sublayer.bld.md

-# Building Scene Layer Sublayer
+# sublayer [building profile]

+Sublayer of a building scene layer.
 A building scene layer is composed of an overview and the full model containing discipline and category layer.
 These layer types are represented as sublayers.
 A sublayer may contain other layers or sublayers (i.e `group`) to form a nested structure.
 The order of the layers is inverted, meaning the first layer is on the bottom and the last layer is on the top.

 ### Related: